3d Printer (SLA Resin) Anycubic Photon Mono X and Anycubic Wash and Cure Plus station

 Slicing Process

-2. Turn on the extraction hood and turn on the main fan switch for the makerspace.
+- Turn on the extraction hood and turn on the main fan switch for the makerspace .
 Ensure the valve above the Resin hood is open.

-4. Top up the vat with enough resin.
+- Pour enough resin into the vat.
 For prints < 1 hour the amount required is just enough to cover the surface of the vat, for longer prints check the slicer resin usage.
 You can top up mid print by clicking pause.

-5. Insert the USB stick into the printer and select the file for printing.
+- Insert the USB stick into the printer and select the file for printing (note that USB bigger than 32GB cannot be used as they will not be recognised by the printer).

 Cleaning Process